AvidlyWordPress/zf-theme/README.md

 ## Development using Sass, Gulp and Panini templates

-Requirements: Node, NPM and Bower.
+Requirements: Node and NPM.
 And a local WordPress development server (MAMP, XAMPP, Pressmatic, something else, it's your choice).

 Set up a local WordPress development site, and take note of its URL, e.g. 'example.dev'.
 Drop your theme in the themes directory and activate it.
 Edit `config.yml` and make sure the BROWSERSYNC options point to the right URL.
 This is also where you change options regarding which Foundation (and other) JS files should be concatenated, how the autoprefixer works etc.